 Rendering Templates #

-By default, the diego.templates.TemplateEngine
+In development, the diego.templates.TemplateEngine

 will look for *.ftl

-files in the src/main/resources/templates
+files in {diego.resourceBase}/templates

 To render a template, just call TemplateEngine#render()